| Title: | Generalized Additive Latent and Mixed Models |

 Object of class |

-This function has been named factor_loadings
+This function has been named factor_loadings rather than just

-to avoid conflict with stats::loadings
+loadings to avoid conflict with stats::loadings.

 A matrix containing the estimated factor loadings with corresponding standard deviations.